giampaolo/psutil/docs/index.rst

      signals are supported and **SIGTERM** is treated as an alias for :meth:`kill()`.

-     .. versionchanged:: 3.2.0 support for CTRL_C_EVENT and CTRL_BREAK_EVENT
-     signals was added.
+     .. versionchanged:: 3.2.0 support for CTRL_C_EVENT and CTRL_BREAK_EVENT signals on Windows was added.

   .. method:: suspend()